 When it comes to baking, there’s one thing every pie baker knows: the crust is everything.
 If you're after that perfect balance of flakiness and flavor, pie crust with lard is the secret you’ve been missing.
 Lard—simple, traditional, and incredibly effective—gives the crust a light, flaky texture that melts in your mouth with every bite!!

-For this festive recipe, I’ve taken that perfect lard crust and paired it with a sweet and savory filling: tangy goat cheese and sweet strawberry preserves.
+For this recipe, I’ve taken that perfect lard crust and paired it with a sweet and savory filling: tangy goat cheese and sweet strawberry preserves.
 And to make them extra special for the holidays, I’ve cut them into adorable Christmas tree shapes!

 The result is a hand pie that’s not only cute as can be but also delivers a magical combination of flavors.
 The richness of the goat cheese and the sweetness of the jam pair perfectly with the buttery, flaky crust, making each bite a holiday treat you won’t forget.
+Check out my chocolate hand pies and brown sugar bars!

 Jump to:

-Why you'll love this recipe
+Why you'll love this pie crust recipe using lard

 Equipment

 When it comes to rolling out pie dough, using a rolling pin and a floured board is the best method for achieving that perfect, even thickness.
 The rolling pin allows you to apply consistent pressure, ensuring your dough is rolled out smoothly without overworking it.
-A clean, flat surface like a wooden or marble board provides a stable base, and the flour helps prevent sticking while keeping the dough from absorbing too much extra flour.

 Let's make pie crust with lard!

-Step 2.
-Cut the ½ cup lard into small pieces and add them to the flour mixture.
-Using your fingers, work the lard into the flour mixture until the mixture resembles coarse crumbs with pea-sized pieces of lard.
+Step 3.
+Using your fingers, work the lard into the flour mixture until the mixture resembles coarse crumbs with pea sized pieces of lard, it will look shaggy.

 Pro tips